moonbuggy/docker-dnsmasq-updater/README.md

 ### Swarm mode
-To operate sensibly in a Docker Swarm it's necessary to adopt a manager/agent configuration, with one manager instance being updated (through an API interface) by an agent running on each Swarm node.
+To operate sensibly in a Docker Swarm it's necessary to adopt a manager/agent configuration, with a single global manager instance being updated through an API interface by Agents running on each Swarm node.

 To enable manager mode Docker Dnsmasq Updater should be run with the `--manager` argument.

-The manager can run anywhere, it doesn't need to be in the Swarm, so long as the agents can access the API interface.
+The manager can run anywhere, it doesn't need to be in the Swarm, so long as the Agents can access the API interface.
 If desired, the manager script can be run on the device running _dnsmasq_, using the `--local` argument to write to a hosts file on the local system.